-Attracting over 1 million visitors per year, this 230-foot-high bridge is clearly a hit with Vancouver’s tourists despite its slightly fragile appearance.
-Suspended amid the fir trees surrounding the Capilano River in North Vancouver, the original bridge was built back in 1889 but was rebuilt in 1956.
-The cables are now coated with 13 tons of concrete at either end which should be enough to ease any fears, although the river below still looks an awfully long way down.
-Added in 2011, the park now features a narrow suspended walkway (called Cliffwalk) just in case the bridge itself didn’t provide an adequate adrenaline rush.
+Attracting over 1 million visitors per year, this 230-foot-high bridge is a hit with Vancouver’s tourists despite its slightly fragile appearance.
+Suspended amid the fir trees surrounding the Capilano River in North Vancouver, the original bridge was built back in 1889 but was rebuilt in 1956 (the constructors probably weren’t aware they were about to build one of the world’s scariest bridges).
+The cables are now coated with 13 tons of concrete at either end which should be enough to ease any fears crossing its 460-foot length, although the river below still looks an awfully long way down.
+Added in 2011, the park now features a narrow suspended walkway called Cliffwalk, just in case the bridge itself didn’t provide an adequate adrenaline rush.

 Kakum Canopy Walk